openiddict/openiddict-documentation/index.md

-# OpenIddict: the OpenID Connect server you'll be addicted to
+# OpenIddict: the OpenID Connect stack you'll be addicted to

-OpenIddict aims at providing a **simple and easy-to-use solution** to implement an **OpenID Connect server in any ASP.NET Core 1.x or 2.x application**.
+OpenIddict aims at providing a **versatile solution** to implement an **OpenID Connect server and token validation in any ASP.NET Core 2.1, 3.1 and 5.0 application**, and starting in OpenIddict 3.0, **any ASP.NET 4.x or OWIN application too**.

+OpenIddict fully supports the **[code/implicit/hybrid flows](http://openid.net/specs/openid-connect-core-1_0.html)**, the **[client credentials/resource owner password grants](https://tools.ietf.org/html/rfc6749)** and the [device authorization flow](https://tools.ietf.org/html/rfc8628).
+You can also create your own custom grant types.

+OpenIddict natively supports **[Entity Framework Core](https://www.nuget.org/packages/OpenIddict.EntityFrameworkCore)**, **[Entity Framework 6](https://www.nuget.org/packages/OpenIddict.EntityFramework)** and **[MongoDB](https://www.nuget.org/packages/OpenIddict.MongoDb)** out-of-the-box, but you can also provide your own stores.

 <div class="row">
     <div class="col-md-4">